MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 -   Gumbel Distribution (μ, σ)
 -   Beta Distribution (α, β)

+.. admonition:: API Reference

+   For inputs and outputs see the `API reference <https://reliability.readthedocs.io/en/latest/API/Distributions.html>`_.

+Probability distributions within *reliability* are Python objects, which allows us to specify just the type of distribution and its parameters.
+Once the distribution object is created, we can access a large number of methods (such as PDF() or plot()).
+Some of the methods require additional input and some have optional inputs.

 In all of the distributions which use γ, the γ parameter is used to location shift the distribution to the right.
 If used, the γ parameter must be greater than or equal to 0.

 The Beta distribution is only defined in the range 0 to 1.
 All distributions except the Normal and Gumbel distributions are defined in the positive domain only (x>0).

 Example 1